 The Brook Hill School provides excellence in college preparatory education, affirms the gifts and challenges the potential of each student, and encourages students to honor God through Christ-like character.
-Members of the Brook Hill community come from many backgrounds, and as part of that diversity, The Brook Hill School enrolls qualified students with documented learning differences.
+Members of the Brook Hill community come from many backgrounds, and as part of that diversity, The Brook Hill School enrolls gualified students with documented learning differences.
 Although The Brook Hill School does not offer extensive programs for students with disabilities, we are committed to providing reasonable accommodations to address the needs of qualified students with learning differences.
-This document addresses specifically how The Brook Hill School will partner with students and families when the school will partner with students and families when the student has an academic learning difference that requires certain academic accommodations and consideration.
-It will also cover the steps to creating a Student Educational Plan (SEP) and typical learning accommodations available.
+This document addresses specifically how The Brook Hill School will partner with students and families when the student has an academic learning difference that requires certain academic accommodations and consideration.
+It will also cover the steps to creating a

+Student Educational Plan (SEP) and typical learning accommodations available.